 The verse summarizes the event's, well, fallout.
 The "rain" was "new" in nature due to the high levels of radioactivity, and everything from "trees" to "umbrellas" were used to shield the populace from it.
 Everything had to be analyzed for radioactive contamination, from the "soil" of what had been a Soviet breadbasket region, to the "food"-- now more "contemplated" than eagerly consumed-- to the "water" that had to be purified.
 Boiling water was supposed to free it of bacteria; if anything the radiation would have taken care of that, as radiation is used to kill, for example, cancer cells.
 Meanwhile, I doubt even boiling temperatures would affect uranium or plutonium radioactivity, given how this was itself spread by burning smoke.

 In the dream, he feels "a pain in [his] shoulder blade."
 His guesses? "...a pencil point?
 A love bite?"
 Both seem unlikely-- why would someone stab someone else with a sharpened pencil?
-And aren't "love bites" ("hickeys," in American slang) usually given higher, around the neck?
+And aren't "love bites" ("hickeys," in American slang) usually given higher, around the neck (and does that mean people lied about hickeys by saying a vampire had bitten them?)
 The two guesses seem to equate the pain of writing with the pain of love.
 And why the "shoulder blade"?
 Maybe his subconscious is telling him that he has been stabbed in the back.
 Perhaps he senses some infidelity or other betrayal.
 (Or maybe he fell asleep while writing and was jolted awake when he rolled over onto the pencil.)

 Also in the dream, there is another couple: "A couple was rubbing against us/ Rubbing and doing that new dance."
 So first, we realize that the initial couple-- the speaker and his lover-- were dancing, in the dream.
 Then, this other couple is not accidentally brushing against them as they shimmy on the dance floor-- the word "rubbing" is used twice.
 In the dream imagery, this is to show that this couple is somehow connected with them.